-The mere existence of an intersection does not cause an accident; drivers make intersections dangerous.
-Negligent and careless drivers can make mistakes, get distracted, and make poor decisions behind the wheel, putting others with whom they share the road in danger.
+The mere existence of an intersection does not cause an accident–drivers make intersections dangerous.
+Negligent and careless drivers can make mistakes, get distracted, and make poor decisions behind the wheel, putting others on the road in danger.
 Researchers and engineers who study highways and roads give special focus to intersections, especially as it pertains to human error and how humans process information.

 Safely driving through an intersection requires drivers to receive and process information to make appropriate maneuvers.
 The human brain can only sequentially process information one piece at a time.
 Intersections are complex situations that include huge amounts of information for the brain to process.
-Drivers who don’t process the right information at an intersection or process information in the wrong order risk causing or falling victim to a broadside collision.
+Drivers who don’t process the right information at an intersection or process information in the wrong order risk causing a broadside collision or falling victim to one.

-The United States government tasks the Federal Highway Administration (FHWA) in researching, monitoring, and regulating the nation’s roads and highways, especially in regards to safety.
+The U.S. Federal Highway Administration (FHWA) is responsible for researching, monitoring, and regulating the nation’s roads and highways, especially in regard to safety.
 The FHWA dedicates millions of dollars each year to study intersections, which they refer to as “planned points of conflict.”
 Planned points of conflict are present in all of Washington’s road systems including interstates, state highways, county roads, and city streets.

 When you include Washington’s rural areas, the vast majority of the state’s intersections do not have traffic signals, stop signs, or any other type of traffic control device.
 Uncontrolled intersections present extra danger and a greater chance for a broadside collision to occur.
 Yet, controlled intersections also have their share of accidents.
 This can be a result of careless drivers or poor engineering.

-Drivers need to make left-hand turns, which is the most likely maneuver to result in a broadside collision, especially in uncontrolled intersections.
+Most of the time, drivers need to make left-hand turns to reach their destinations.
+Left-hand turns are maneuvers most likely to result in broadside collisions, especially in uncontrolled intersections.
 Even minor intersections like driveways and parking lots can be sites for broadside collisions when drivers don’t carefully make a left-hand turn.
 According to the National Highway Transportation Safety Association (NHTSA), over 53 percent of “crossing-path” accidents, including broadside collisions and T-bones, involve left-hand turns.

 Many different scenarios might lead to a broadside collision at an intersection, including driver-related causes, mechanical failures, and environmental conditions.
 Some of the most common causes of broadside collisions include: